sokartema/gitbook-plugin-jazer/README.md

 * The `width` and `height` must be a percentage,
 * `color` can be any CSS valid value and
 * `gutter` must be  `true` or `false` (whether to show or not the `gutter`).
+* `editorHeight` must be on pixels ("200px").
+* `editorAutoHeight` "true" or "false" and let the plugin or not calculate the editor height based on solution length.

-You can specify the same parameters globally for all exercises with the book.json file
+You can specify the same parameters globally for all exercises with the book.json file.

 ```
 {